Isocyanate: Hazard minimization

+The US Occupational Safety and Health Administration (OSHA) requires frequent training to ensure isocyanate hazards are appropriately minimized.
+Moreover, OSHA requires standardized isocyanate concentration measurements to avoid violating occupational exposure limits.
+In the case of MDI, OSHA expects sampling with glass-fiber filters at standard air flow rates, and then liquid chromatography.

+Combined industrial hygiene and medical surveillance can significantly reduce occupational asthma incidence.
+Biological tests exist to identify isocyanate exposure; the US Navy uses regular pulmonary function testing and screening questionnaires.

 Emergency management is a complex process of preparation and should be considered in a setting where a release of bulk chemicals may threaten the well-being of the public.
-The Bhopal disaster involving release of MIC and resulting in the deaths of thousands of people and affecting hundreds of thousands more.
-As a result of major industrial incidents like this, public health officials have proposed disaster preparedness programs aimed at assessing hazards, prevention by engineering and coordinated responses.
-More recently MIC was involved in an explosion at a pesticide manufacturing plant in West Virginia.
+In the Bhopal disaster, an uncontrolled MIC release killed thousands, affected hundreds of thousands more, and spurred the development of modern disaster preparation.

 Occupational exposure limits

 Exposure limits can be expressed as ceiling limits, a maximal value, short-term exposure limits (STEL), a 15-minute exposure limit or an 8-hour time-weighted average limit (TWA).
 Below is a sampling, not exhaustive, as less common isocyanates also have specific limits within the United States, and in some regions there are limits on total isocyanate, which recognizes some of the uncertainty regarding the safety of mixtures of chemicals as compared to pure chemical exposures.
 For example, while there is no OEL for HDI, NIOSH has a REL of 5 ppb for an 8-hour TWA and a ceiling limit of 20 ppb, consistent with the recommendations for MDI.